jedi-academy/learn-4711/data/labs/lab05.md

 ##Starter repo notes

-The starter project for this lab has had significant changes made to its base model classes, pursuant to what we talked about in class.
+Compared to previous labs, the starter project for this lab has had significant changes made to its base model classes, pursuant to what we talked about in class.
 The `MY_Model` class is now a reference implementation of the `DataMapper` interface, which has been extracted to its own source file.

-The intended class for you to use, for RDB persistence, would be `RDB_Model`.
+The intended class for you to use, for RDB persistence, would now be `RDB_Model` instead of MY_Model. **This is FYI, as we will not be using an RDB.**

 There is another implementation of that interface, `Memory_Model`, which does the same collection manipulation, but working with an in-memory array.